Table of Contents

 4. External Lumbar Support

 External lumbar support can be attached to chairs that have none.
-Such adaptive attachments are held in place with straps over the chair's back.
+Such adaptive lumbar supports for office chair are held in place with straps over the chair's back.
 One would need to check for the comfort and authenticity of such adaptive external lumbar supports.

 So, what does lumbar support do and where should lumbar support be?
 It’s one thing to say your lumbar support should support your lumbar spine, but most people don’t have that intimate knowledge of their vertebrae.
 In practical terms, where should it sit?